alexfernandez/alexfernandez.github.io/2025/three-laws-humanics.md

 Let me tell you a short story, as told by a friend of mine.

-A female friend was visiting an American-Japanese girl in their family house.
+> A female friend was visiting an American-Japanese girl in their family house.
-While she was there the mother of the family was cooking all their meals, tending to their needs and caring about them in general.
+> While she was there the mother of the family was cooking all their meals,
+> tending to their needs and caring about them in general.
-Whenever they came home everything was ready for both of them.
+> Whenever they came home everything was ready for both of them.
-My friend noticed the house had an amazing Japanese garden, perfectly cared for.
+> My friend noticed the house had an amazing Japanese garden,
+> perfectly cared for.
-She asked the mother:
+> She asked the mother:

-'That garden is awesome!
+> 'That garden is awesome!
 It must take a huge effort to care for it.'
-'Yes', replied the mother: 'at least four or five hours a day'.
+> 'Yes', replied the mother: 'at least four or five hours a day'.
-'I don't understand', my friend replied.
+> 'I don't understand', my friend replied.
 'You take care of us all day long.
-How do you manage to tend to the garden as well?'
+> How do you manage to tend to the garden as well?'
-'Sure, but people should always take priority over things.
+> 'There is no mystery: people should always take priority over things.
-I will take care of the garden once you leave.'
+> I will take care of the garden once you leave.'

 This story is probably apocryphal: my friend has later said she has no recolection of the matter.